joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 Press your back darts flat, folding the seam allowance to the side of your trousers.

-### Step 3: Contruct the back pockets
+### Step 3: Construct the back pockets

-Contruct the double welt pockets at the back of your trousers, including the pocket bag.
+Construct the double welt pockets at the back of your trousers, including the pocket bag.

 > **Double welt pockets**
 >
-> Contructing a double welt pocket is a technique that is used is different garments.
+> Constructing a double welt pocket is a technique that is used is different garments.
 > That is why I have branched it off into its own documentation page.
 >
 > There's both written documentation and a video series that shows you how to do it, so even if you've never made welt pockets before, you'll be fine.